cockroachdb/docs/v2.1/training/fault-tolerance-and-automated-repair.md

     --join=localhost:26257,localhost:26258,localhost:26259
     ~~~

-2. In a new terminal, use the [`cockroach zone`](../configure-replication-zones.html) command change the cluster's default replication factor to 5:
+2. In a new terminal, use the [`cockroach zone`](../configure-replication-zones.html) command to change the cluster's default replication factor to 5:

     {% include copy-clipboard.html %}
     ~~~ shell